-The room smelt of incense, a strange smell mingling with the smoke of his cigarette.
+The room smelt of incense, a strange smell mingling with the smoke of Sam’s cigarette.
 Music played softly, the kind that spans a generation with lilting musical rhythms and anarchistic voices.
 The kind that buries itself and is sublimely non disruptive.
 The curtains were drawn giving an illusion of softened atmospheres, in the transient half dark, half light.
 Sam’s breath quickened as he watched her remove her dress, pulling it upwards with slow redolent movements, swaying in time to the music revealing not her flesh as he had expected, but a silken petticoat which covered her breasts and fell just on the top of her thigh, it lifted slightly as she stretched her arms ever higher.

 As he watched her he saw himself mimicking her movements, moving his hands up her long straight arms, in doing so moving his body against her silken form.
 When her head was free, but still captured by her arms, he kissed her lips bending her backwards, so that she like a willow and he with the force of the wind grew together.
 In his mind’s eye he could see it all as she moved towards him, she leaned forward and breathed words at him which were so soft he did not hear; just caught the sweet sensation and felt the pulse within him, closing his eyes in order to stop the trance in which she had placed him.
 As she laid her kiss he clenched his jaw as the sensations of pleasure, desire and guilt fought for recognition.
 In one moment he had broken her spell, grabbing her arm he flung her with exemplary passion, and as she sprawled on the floor he pointed and screamed at her.